cybersn0wball/fileUploadPython/README.md

-Upload files to a website using python code.
+Python code used to pentest a website in one of ctf challenges.

-Very buggy it usually doesnt work.
-Might need to debug this.